RarelyCharlie/rarelycharlie.github.io/books.md

 In 85 short chapters, with little jargon and many anecdotes and quotes.

+#### Paul Moloney (2013) _The Therapy Industry: The Irresistible Rise of the Talking Cure and Why It Doesn’t Work_

+Well researched and detailed critique of all forms of psychotherapy by an experienced practising psychologist.

 [Google Books](https://books.google.com/books/about/The_Gift_of_Therapy.html?id=yEnodbQ-u3MC)

 #### Danny Wedding and Raymond J. Corsini (2014) _Case Studies in Psychotherapy_